-Data Units: Relative index
+Data Resolution: 30m raster Data Units: Relative index

 Creation Method: This dataset was developed based on Albano et. al. 2019 and is a spatially explicit vulnerability assessment for the meadows in the Sierra Nevada ecoregion based on water availability and stress.
 By joining the climate vulnerability point layer on ID to the Sierra Nevada Multi-source Meadow Polygon Compilation layer, the meadow polygons that had values for the Sensitivity Index (SensNDWI) were selected and converted to raster.